aemartos/newsletter/README.md

 4. **Set up the database**

-   The application includes a `docker-compose.yml` file to start a postgreSQL db:
+   The application includes a `docker-compose.yml` file to start a PostgreSQL database:

    ```bash
    # Start PostgreSQL database